 image source: Wikipedia Commons

 As a teen, he studied with another entry on this list, Sidney Bechet.
 His playing style is characterized by tenderly slurred notes and a vibrato that makes his playing instantly recognizable.
-Hodges is recognized by many bebop and hard-bop players as a massive influence.
+Many bebop and hard-bop players recognize Hodges as a massive influence on their jazz saxophone playing.

 Check out Johnny Hodges playing I Got It Bad: